vpulab/UrbAM-ReID/README.md

 2. [ReID Strong Baseline](https://github.com/michuanhaohao/reid-strong-baseline)

 ### Modified Codes
 The folder includes modified codes to integrate the UrbAM-ReID dataset into each system.
-In case of BoT code, indicate the data root in configs/softmax_triplet_XXX.yml in DATASETS.ROOT_DIR
+In case of BoT code, indicate the data root in configs/softmax_triplet_XXX.yml in DATASETS.ROOT_DIR.

 ### Evaluation and train per each split
 To evaluate the system, follow the instructions in each GitHub repository.
 After training, use the `update.py` (or `update_GPS.py` for GPS post-processing) script to infer the data.
 The results are saved in the output file track.txt.
 Evaluate the obtained `track.txt` results using `Evaluate_UrbAM-ReID.py`.